backwater-graphics/UFOs/README.md

 ## Results

-To understand the results that we got when filtering the webpage we first must look at how the webpage first looked which included only a date filter and required the user to click a button for the filter to be applied.
-With the new modified webpage the button was removed and more filters were added like the city, state, country, and shape which upon user input, the table will automatically filter the results accordingly.
+To understand the results that we got when filtering the webpage, we first must look at how the webpage first looked which included only a date filter and required the user to click a button for the filter to be applied.
+With the new modified webpage, the button was removed and more filters were added like the city, state, country, and shape which upon user input, the table will automatically filter the results accordingly.
 Below you can see all the results from initial creation to the various filters added to the modified webpage.

 ### original webpage